SCA Health: History

-Surgical Care Affiliates was founded in 1982 by Joel Gordon in Nashville, Tennessee.
+The original Surgical Care Affiliates was founded in 1982 by Joel Gordon in Nashville, Tennessee.
 Gordon had previously founded General Care Corp (NYSE: GCE) in 1969, a hospital company that was sold to Hospital Corporation of America (“HCA”) in 1980.
 Subsequent to selling General Care Corp to HCA, Gordon partnered with Andrew “Woody” Miller, an HCA executive, and Jack Massey, a co-founder of HCA and American venture capitalist, to launch SCA.
 SCA raised capital by listing shares on the New York Stock Exchange and used the proceeds to acquire existing surgery centers and build new surgery centers, mostly in the southeast.
-From 1982 to 1995, SCA grew to approximately 67 facilities, with Ken Melkus serving as the CEO for most of that time.
+From 1982 to 1995, SCA grew to approximately 67 facilities.

-HealthSouth Corporation acquired SCA in October 1995 and closed the Nashville office which had been consolidated into the company's surgery division office located at the HealthSouth Corporate Campus in Birmingham, Alabama.
-The acquisition, along with several previous surgery center company acquisitions, made HealthSouth the largest provider of outpatient surgery in the nation with a total of 126 surgery centers.
-HealthSouth acquired other surgery center companies, including ASC Network Corp and National Surgery Centers, and independent facilities during this period.
-In March 2007, HealthSouth announced that it would sell its surgery center division to TPG Capital (TPG), a large private equity firm.
+HealthSouth announced it would acquire SCA in October 1995 for $1.2 billion.
+After the acquisition closed in early 1996, HealthSouth consolidated SCA's Nashville office into its outpatient surgery division office in Birmingham, Alabama.
+The SCA acquisition, along with several previous surgery center company acquisitions, made HealthSouth the nation's largest provider of outpatient surgery with a total of 126 surgery centers.
+HealthSouth continued to grow the business by acquiring other surgery center companies, including ASC Network Corp and National Surgery Centers, and independent facilities during this period, eventually growing the division to over 200 facilities in 37 states.
+In March 2007, HealthSouth announced an agreement to sell its surgery center division to TPG Capital (TPG), a large private equity firm, while retaining an equity interest in the new company.

-In June 2007, TPG Capital acquired the assets of HealthSouth’s surgery division, effectively forming SCA as a new, stand-alone company.
-The company was named Surgical Care Affiliates, in recognition of the original SCA, and headquartered in Birmingham where the company continues to maintain its administrative headquarters and largest base of employees.
+TPG Capital completed its acquisition of HealthSouth’s surgery division in June 2007, effectively forming SCA as a new, stand-alone company.
+The company was named Surgical Care Affiliates, in recognition of the original SCA, and remained headquartered in Birmingham.
+HealthSouth's chief operating officer, Mike Snow, stepped in as SCA's first chief executive officer but left the company a year later to become the CEO of Wellmont Health Systems.
 In May 2008, Andrew Hayek was hired as president and chief executive officer.
 Hayek had previously been president of a division of DaVita Healthcare Partners (now Optum) and had been president and chief operating officer of Alliance Healthcare Services.

 In October 2013, the company issued an IPO.

 In January 2021, the company was indicted by a federal grand jury on charges of labor market collusion.
 According to the Department of Justice, "Beginning at least as early as May 2010 and continuing until at least as late as October 2017, SCA conspired with a company based in Texas to allocate senior-level employees by agreeing not to solicit each other’s senior-level employees.
 Beginning at least as early as February 2012 and continuing until at least as late as July 2017, SCA separately conspired with a company based in Colorado to allocate senior-level employees through a similar non-solicitation agreement."
 In July 2021, the Colorado company was identified by the Department of Justice as DaVita Inc.

 In May 2022, the company rebranded from Surgical Care Affiliates to SCA Health.